Ramon Perez

 For example, in tnf_test_example, that variable is used to retrieve the data contained in the component:

-- name: Get tnf variables from tnf_test_example component
+- name: Get variables from tnf_test_example component

 set_fact: